ByIvo/personal-dashboard/README.md

 * Chromium - To access the dashboard on kisk mode (visulization only)
 * Git - To download confi files from this repo.

+### Configure timezone

+1. run `sudo dietpi-config`
+2. go to and select `5: Language/Regional Options`
+3. go to `Timezone` and pick yours (São paulo in my case)
+4. Select back and you're done

 ### Configure autostart

 #### Configure which appliation will autostart